phyrondev/openimageio/README.md

   megabytes at most) of runtime memory.

-* A `TextureSystem` class that provides filtered MIP-map texture lookups, atop the nice caching behavior of ImageCache.
+* A `TextureSystem` class that provides filtered MIP-map texture lookups, atop the nice caching behavior of `ImageCache`.
 This is used in commercial renderers and has been used on many large VFX and animated films.

 * `ImageBuffer` – a simple class for storing and manipulating whole images in memory and a collection of the most useful computations you might want to do